-With no social security net guaranteeing access to health care, a group of 16 physicians and business people founds the Québec Hospital Service Association, which offers workers a benefit plan for hospital fees in a private or semi-private room.A Blue Cross franchise is obtained.
-The “Blue Cross Plan” is based on the one developed in the United States by the American Hospital Association.
+With no social security net guaranteeing access to health care, a group of 16 physicians and business people came together to create the Québec Hospital Service Association, this association provided workers a benefit plan for hospital fees in a private or semi-private room.In the same year, the rights to use the Blue Cross brand in Canada was obtained.
+The “Blue Cross Plan” was developed in Manitoba in 1935 and also in the United States by the American Hospital Association.

 The Association establishes reciprocity agreements that enable a participant to be transferred from one Plan to another without delay.Montreal hospitals become affiliated with the Québec Hospital Service Association, and it seeks to extend its services across the province.

 The goals and objectives of the Québec Hospital Service Association are to provide wage-earners in the province with a means to pay for hospital fees for themselves and their families, to stabilize hospital income, and to raise the public’s level of health.The Blue Cross benefits program is a clear success.
 Subscriptions increase by 122%.